 Developing the provisional care plan

 A provisional care plan must be developed and approved in Assist within seven working days of a child's entry into provisional protection and care (unless the child is placed in secure care, in which case the plan must be developed and approved within two working days).
 Due to the short timeframe, a planning meeting with the family is not required.
-However, an internal Signs of Safety meeting (documented in Form 515a - Signs of Safety Assessment and Case Planning) must occur to identify the Department's expectations in preparation for the case planning meeting with the parents.
+However, an internal Signs of Safety meeting (documented in Form 515a - Signs of Safety Assessment and Case Planning) must be held to identify the Department's expectations in preparation for the case planning meeting with the parents.
 The meeting will help to inform the child's provisional care plan.
 Refer to Chapter 3.4: Permanency planning.

 The information that must be recorded in the provisional care plan is:

 Any information recorded in the child's approved Child Information Portal (CIP) in Assist will populate in an editable format into the provisional care plan - for example, the danger statement and safety goals related to the child, and any known information about the child's education and health needs, and certain aspects recorded under identity and culture.
-Child protection workers should record any known information in the CIP and have it approved before developing the provisional care plan.
+Child protection workers should record all known information in the CIP and have it approved before developing the provisional care plan.
 Additionally, the child's NAT must be completed as soon as possible but within 90 days of the child entering the CEO's care – refer to Chapter 3.4: Needs Assessment Tool.

 Consultation must occur with an Aboriginal practice leader (or other relevant Aboriginal officer) when developing provisional care plans for Aboriginal children.
 All consultations must be recorded in the case plan.
 Refer to Assist User Guide - Case Plan - Case Plan Consultation (in related resources).